mendix/CommunityCommons/README.md

 *CreateUserIfNotExists* - (Microflow) Create a user with predefined password an role.
 Useful during startup for integration purposes.
 Changed in 2.4: The user now always gets updated, if even the user already exists.

-*Delay* - Causes this request to sleep for a while.
+*Delay* - Causes this request to sleep for a number of milliseconds.
 Useful to prevent brute force attacks or to simulate latency delays.

 *GetApplicationUrl* - Returns the runtime URL of this application.